 - This wire is responsible for transmitting a message from one participant node to another receiver node.

-- Generally, this wire is termed or known as “Backbone.”
+- Generally, this wire is termed or known as the “Backbone.”

-- The connecting wire is rightly termed as Backbone since the network’s completely smooth working depends upon the backbone wire.
+- The connecting wire is called the Backbone since the network’s completely smooth working depends upon the backbone wire.

 - It is sometimes also referred to as Line Topology.

 - It is generally used over a small network such as LAN.